jenniferbuz/sci_coding/lessons/lesson0/README.md

 ### Manipulating files

-Say we want to duplicate  we use the `cp` command.
+Say we want to duplicate a file.
+To do this, we use the `cp` command.
 Let's give our copy a creative new name like `test_file2.txt`.

 ```bash
 cp test_file.txt test_file2.txt